matrixorigin/matrixone-operator/docs/rfc/2022-07-05-mo-cluster.md

 Upgrade operator will apply new reconciliation logic to all clusters once the replica in new version is elected as the reconcile leader.
 This is dangerous for production-grade ochestration since erroneous operations applied to the alive clusters might cause large-scale failure and hard (if not impossible) to be undone.

-Canary release of operator is introduced to tackle down this problem.
-The webhook will add current operator version to the label of the resources on the creation of resources and an Operator will filter resources by labels and only reconcile the resources that have same version label with it.
+Canary release of operators is introduced to tackle this problem.
+The webhook will add the current operator version to the label of the resources on the creation of resources and an Operator will filter resources by labels and only reconcile the resources that have the same version label with it.
 After a new version of Operator is rolled out, the old version will be kept, then:

 1. All new resources will be labeled by the new version on creation;
 2. The version label of existing resources should be updated to the new version proactively, either by a human operator or another automation process;
-3. Once there is no resources with the old version label in the cluster, the Operator of old version could be safely terminated.
+3. Once there are no resources with the old version label in the cluster, the Operator of the old version could be safely terminated.

 ### Observability

 Operator observability:

-1. the status of each resources can be retrieved via `kubectl` or programtic k8s client;
+1. the status of each resources can be retrieved via `kubectl` or programmatic k8s client;
 2. the history status of each resources can be queried from Prometheus metrics, as designed in [mo-runtime](./2022-07-04-runtime.md);
 3. the reconciliation details will be traced, as designed in [mo-runtime](./2022-07-04-runtime.md)

 Cluster observability is provided by each mo-cluster natively.

-We may provide out-of-box Grafana and Prometheus deployment and integration in the future, but for now this proposal decides to just provide documents to users to guide them setup the observability stack and focus on the cluster ochestration first.
+We may provide out-of-box Grafana and Prometheus deployment and integration in the future, but for now this proposal decides to just provide documents to users to guide them setup the observability stack and focus on the cluster orchestration first.

 ### Local Evaluation